Welcome to my blog where I ramble on about PostgreSQL and other random things…

 PG Partman – Sub-partitioning

 After my talk at PGCon 2014 where I discussed pg_partman, someone I met at the bar track said they’d use it in a heartbeat if it supported sub-partitioning.
 Discussing this with others and reading online, I found that there is quite a demand for this feature and the partitioning methods in MySQL & Oracle both support this as well.
 So I set out to see if I could incorporate it.
-I thought I’d had it figured out pretty easily and started writing this blog post a while ago (last October) to precede the release of version 1.
+I thought I’d had it figured out pretty easily and started writing this blog post a while ago (last October) to precede the release of version 1.8.0.
+Then I started working on the examples here and realized this is a trickier problem to manage than I anticipated.
+The tricky part being managing the context relationship between the top level parent and their child sub-partitions in a general manner that would work for all partitioning types pg_partman supports.
+When I first started working on the feature, I’d get things like this:

 A Small Database Does Not Mean Small shared_buffers